Final Fantasy XVI: The Rising Tide Review: Into the Whorl

 After spending over 217 hours in Final Fantasy VII Rebirth, readjusting to the world of Valisthea in Final Fantasy XVI was challenging.
 For starters, Final Fantasy XVI is an absolutely stunning game—it remains one of the best-looking games I’ve ever played.
 Despite not being a terribly large zone, the new area introduced in The Rising Tide had me stopping to take screenshots every 10 minutes.
 I had almost forgotten how visually pleasing the world of Final Fantasy XVI is, but let’s be honest, nobody buys DLC just to stare at scenery.
 We’re buying it so we can listen to the new soundtracks from Masayoshi Soken.
 Oh wait, there are new characters, skills, towns, side quests, storylines, and even an Eikon to fight?
 Yo Clive, I’m really happy for you.
 Imma let you finish.
 But Soken had one of the best soundtracks of all time!

 Like with Echoes of the Fallen, I felt like I paid for a soundtrack and just happened to get some gameplay with my purchase of The Rising Tide.
 When I first set foot in Mysidia and heard familiar notes from one of my favorite tracks in Final Fantasy XIV, A Land Long Dead, I knew Soken and his team weren’t going to disappoint with the music.
 Fortunately, that music was there for me to enjoy, because I found the lead-up to the new area a bit boring.
 In my opinion, the backstory for Leviathan the Lost is surprisingly bland, but maybe that’s because I hold the writing team at Creative Business Unit III in such high regard due to Final Fantasy XIV (yes, I know, it’s not all the same people).
+Speaking of Final Fantasy XIV, if you’re a returning player and short on gil, obtaining FFXIV Gil doesn’t have to be hard.

 The Sea Rises